 The Ann Arbor Farmers Market is in the heart of the historic Kerrytown neighborhood of Ann Arbor.
 In operation for 95 years, the Wednesday and Saturday daytime markets offer an incredible diversity of products, bringing together farmers, plant nurseries, artisans, food carts, and a variety of prepared food vendors.
 The market takes great pride in reaching customers both during the week and on the weekend, as well as during day and in the evening.
-Offering a new market time on Wednesday evenings, shoppers can listen to live music while picking up produce, dairy, breads, and a ready-to-eat meal on their way home.
+Offering a new market time on Wednesday evenings seasonally, shoppers can listen to live music while picking up produce, dairy, breads, and a ready-to-eat meal on their way home.
 Join us at our open-air market each week to share in the celebration of local, fresh food and community.

-January - April, Saturday | 8 a.m. to 3 p.m.
+January - April, Saturdays | 8 a.m. - 3 p.m.

-May - December, Wednesday & Saturday | 7 a.m. to 3 p.m.
+May - December, Wednesdays & Saturdays | 7 a.m. - 3 p.m.

-June - October, Wednesday Evening Market | 4 to 8 p.m.
+June - October, Wednesdays | 4 - 8 p.m.

 Getting to the Market